What is an Ironman?

 Every professional triathlete has the chance to participate in up to three 70.3 races.
 They can then use them for accumulating the necessary accumulated points for their championship qualifying ranking.

-Even though there have been many cases when amateur athletes have used these Ironman 70.3 events to qualify for the full Ironman World Championships, since 2015 this is not possible anymore.
-Amateur athletes are no longer able to use these races as an avenue in order to qualify for the main Ironman Championships.
+In the past there were many cases where amateur athletes used these Ironman 70.3 events to qualify for the full Ironman World Championships.
+Since 2015 however this is no longer possible.
+Amateur athletes are no longer able to use these races as an avenue to qualify for the main Ironman Championships.

 Everyone who has mastered the Ironman distance and race can easily consider doing the Hyperman.
 This is a race that is three times the Ironman distance.
 Triathletes should complete it in less than three days.